houstongolden/colorboard/README.md

 * Use of a framework or sensible data/view separation
 * Code quality, abstractions, and overall architecture
 * Look, feel, and UI embellishments.

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.

-## Bonus: